L4n22/AmsiBypass-CommandExecutor/README.md

 - You must check that the commands contained in base64 belong exclusively to PowerShell to ensure their correct execution.
 - You should always try to use Invoke-Expression to make the command run in the patched powershell to avoid creating new powershell instances that are not patched.
-- It only works for Windows 10 for now.
+- At the moment it only works for Windows 10.

 An example of a one-liner that contains only PowerShell commands and can be base64 encoded: